Cultural impact of Shakira: In popular culture

+Middle Eastern fashion

-Due to Shakira's popularization of belly dancing and its imagery around the globe, Arabian coin belts which are usually worn as a part of bellydancing attire are commonly referred to as "Shakira Belts."
+Due to Shakira's popularization of belly dancing and its imagery around the globe, Arabian coin belts which are usually worn as a part of belly dancing attire are commonly referred to as "Shakira Belts."
 The naming is most common in Turkey "Shakira Kemeri".
-Coin belts were also referred to as "Shakira belts" by Egypt's adviser to minister of tourism which led to controversy in the country, because the belts were already popular in the country before Shakira's use of them.
+Coin belts were also referred to as "Shakira belts" by Egypt's adviser to minister of tourism which led to controversy in the country because the belts were already popular in the country before Shakira's use of them.
 The naming was viewed as a "marketing technique" by the Egyptian media.
 In 2004, Shakira's use of different belts often inspired by different cultures revived the production and trend of belts in the fashion industry.
-Vogue magazine editor Andrea Arzola described Shakira as a Latin fashion icon calling her a Latin "muse" that provides inspiration, also during the Cannes Film Festival Shakira was a global trend because she wore a dress described as " the revenge dress 2.0" in honor of a similar one worn by Princess Diana.

-Hair fashion

-Over the years, Shakira has not only gone through musical reinvention, something very characteristic of her were her hair styles that she adopted for each musical era that passed over the years from wavy black hair to the current one, several from the 90's being remembered to date.

-During the "¿Dónde Están los Ladrones?" era, she had reddish hair for a short time, and at this time artists such as Karol G or Rosalía, when changing the colors of her hair, are quickly compared to the color that Shakira had already worn.
-During her "Laundry Service" era she wore blond hair with very marked black streaks in her hair.
+The name Fusion Fashion is a name given to a new trend in fashion in the 2000s that Shakira is credited with introducing due to her distinctive Latin and Middle Eastern aesthetic.
+Also, thanks to the fusion of aesthetics, it generated a great impact in Middle Eastern countries where Shakira "opened the doors" for record labels like EMI to give several artists from countries like India the opportunity to work with them.

 Middle Eastern music visibility

-Shakira is cited to have popularized Middle Eastern sounds in pop culture and the west.
+Shakira is cited to have popularized Middle Eastern sounds in pop culture and the West.

 Her music is known to be a melange of her national Colombian, and Latin American sounds and her ethnic Middle Eastern music.
 Shakira is noted to have debunked a myth of belly dancing in Hollywood by de-sexualizing it.
-Usually belly dancing in western cultures is mythologized idea of it being a promiscuous dance surrounded by men.
-Roxana Hadadi points that Shakira usually dances alone in non-sexualized settings, and tends to bring forward the "communal attitude of this dance" which she describes it to be "very difficult."
+Usually, belly dancing in Western cultures is a mythologized idea of it being a promiscuous dance surrounded by men.
+Roxana Hadadi points out that Shakira usually dances alone in non-sexualized settings, and tends to bring forward the "communal attitude of this dance" which she describes it to be "very difficult."
 The Atlantic Council writes that Shakira's use of Arabian sounds in her music has led to many discussions on cultural diversity and the various cultures that have made America the place it is today.

 On another note, western artists who make use of Middle Eastern sounds in their music are often compared to Shakira.
-One example is Celine Dion's Eyes On Me, the song was heavily compared to Shakira's musical styling by critics, having Nick Levine from Digital Spy describing the styling choice as "Shakira territory."
+One example is Celine Dion's "Eyes On Me", the song was heavily compared to Shakira's musical styling by critics, having Nick Levine from Digital Spy describing the styling choice as "Shakira territory."